feliixx/mgodatagen/README.md

 ### StringFromParts

-Generates a random string from several generators
+Generates a random string from several generators. `parts` generators can't have `unique` or `maxDistinctValue` attributes set.

 ```JSON5
 "fieldName": {